thenewdarling/CurseOfStrahd/Session Recaps/2022-04-28 Session 22 - Begin Day 18.md

 ___

-Magda and Jeremiah, keep fighting off Nicholas’ spirit and the unceasing stream of Shades.
-Intent on following Varian and finding Arlo, they hack away at their enemies, until a loud shriek fills their ears.
-Nicholas’ spirit disappears but they find themselves blocked by a thick wall of webs.
+Magda and Jeremiah, keep fighting off [[Nicholas]]’ spirit and the unceasing stream of Shades.
+Intent on following Varian and finding Arlo, they hack away at their enemies, until a loud shriek fills their ears. [[Nicholas]]’ spirit disappears but they find themselves blocked by a thick wall of webs.
 Hearing Arlo’s voice on the other side, Jeremiah tries to get through the webs, but gets stuck.
 Desperate to get across, he blasts a fireball at the webs, burning them away, but scorching himself as well.
 A remaining Shade senses his weakness and slashes, dropping him unconscious.

 Magda finishes off the last of the Shades and everything goes still.
 The red glow is pulsating with less intensity each time, slowly fading, the only sounds her heavy breathing and the fire crackling away, consuming the last of the webs.
 Seeing Jeremiah on the ground, she quickly kneels over him and cures his wounds, bringing him back into consciousness.
 Before the light goes out, Magda sees Arlo just ahead, lying still, the smell of blood heavy in the air.